Does Kratom Interact With Ivermectin?

 - Lymphatic filariasis

-The dosage of ivermectin depends mainly on the infection being treated and the patient’s body weight.
+The dosage of ivermectin depends mainly on the infection and the patient’s body weight.
 The proper dosage is usually around 150-200 micrograms (mcg) per kilogram (kg) of body weight taken as a single dose.

 Ivermectin should be taken on an empty stomach.